Alexander Pokryshkin: Early experiences

 He was stationed in the Moldavian Soviet Socialist Republic in June 1941, close to the border, and his airfield was bombed on 22 June, the first day of the war.

 His first involvement in air combat was a disaster.
 Seeing an aircraft in the air of a type he had never seen before, he attacked and shot it down, only to notice as it was going down that it had Soviet red stars on the wings.
 It was a Soviet Su-2 light bomber of the 211th Bomber Aviation Regiment, piloted by squadron commander Mikhail Gudzenko.
 This was a new bomber type that was kept secret even from other Soviet pilots.
 He then frantically flew in front of all the other MiG-3 pilots who were lining up on the other Sukhoi bombers, thwarting any other Soviet losses by other pilots of his unit.
-Luckily, Gudzenko survived, although the navigator was killed.
+Gudzenko survived, although the navigator was killed.

 He claimed his first shootdown of an enemy aircraft when he shot down a Bf 109 the next day, while he and his wingman were on a reconnaissance mission, and were jumped by five enemy fighters.
 On 3 July, having claimed several more victories, he was shot down by German flak behind enemy lines and spent four days getting back to his unit.
 During the first weeks of the war, Pokryshkin began to see very clearly how outdated the Soviet combat doctrine was, and started slowly drafting his own ideas in his meticulous notebooks.
 He carefully recorded all details of all air engagements in which he and all his friends were involved, and came up with detailed analysis of each.
 He fought in very complicated conditions: constant retreat, poor- to no-controlling and communication from HQ, and overwhelming odds versus a superior opponent.
 He later said "one who hasn't fought in 1941–1942 has not truly tasted war".

 Pokryshkin survived several close calls during this time.
 A machine gun round drove through the right side of the cockpit, cut his shoulder straps, ricocheted off the left side and scratched his chin, covering the entire windscreen in blood.
 Twice, unexploded bombs landed between his feet, one time during a dramatic low-level raid on his airfield by a pair of Ju 88s.
 Pokryshkin tried to defend his fighter, one of the very few remaining serviceable aircraft, by removing a flexible machine gun from the nearby bomber and placing it on top of his fighter's fuselage.
 One of the German bombers saw Pokryshkin firing the only machine gun in the area and flew straight at him, dropping small bombs in a shallow dive.
 Pokryshkin watched a string of explosions running up to him, but the bomb that landed immediately next to him did not explode.
 The Ju 88 had dropped it too low; the bomb had insufficient time to arm itself before hitting the ground.